SWEDISH ORIGIN OF NETBALL

 use of a 8.6 inch diameter ball as per regulation football and a thus adjusted ring diameter of 15 inches.
 Along with the 10ft post height, these dimensions are still regulation today.

-Ethel Adair Roberts claimed in 1901 that it was her father who suggested adding a net to the ring on the goal post to make it easier for umpires to see a goal had been scored.
+It was Ethel Adair Roberts father who suggested adding a net to the ring on the goal post to make it easier for umpires to see a goal had been scored.
+As so many changes had been made from the American rules, and the baskets exchanged for rings with nets, the game was called Net Ball.
 In a 1904 modification the 3 second rule was adopted as a modification of the original 5 second rule.

 From England, netball spread to other countries in the British Empire.
 Variations of the rules and even names for the sport arose in different areas.